electr0sheep/electr0sheep.github.io/_posts/2017-02-23-whatsgoingon.md

 it seems like people preferred, for lack of a better word, things to be shiny.
 I personally thought Mavericks looked like crap, and was stoked when I installed the beta of Yosemite and found that it was more Material Design-ish.
-For an example of a blog that I would consider well-designed, (head on over to my brother's blog)[http://catskull.net].
+For an example of a blog that I would consider well-designed, [head on over to my brother's blog](http://catskull.net).
 So yeah, sorry for all the clutter, but honestly, I think I'm the only one who ever looks at this crap, which is why I have stated in this very blog that I will primarily use it for my own benefit.
 My posts are primarily about things I struggled with, like tweaking bootcamp,